Summer 2019 Employment Opportunities in England, France, Spain, and the United States.

 We are looking for graduate students (who either have obtained or are working towards an appropriate postgraduate qualification, such as an MSc, MPhil or PhD) or career academics in a variety of disciplines, as well as professionals in the creative and performing arts.

-We principally hire teachers who are based in Oxford, Cambridge, or St Andrews.
+We principally hire teachers who are based in Oxford and Cambridge.
 However, applications are welcome from candidates resident throughout the UK or indeed Europe.

 To Teach in France and Spain